Iannes/react-template/README.md

 ## Installing eslint and eslint-config-airbnb

-- Install eslint plugin for vscode

-  `yarn add eslint -D`
+ESLint is the one of the most widely-used linting tools in web development.
+It’s an invaluable tool for keeping the team’s code consistent by ensuring everyone is following the same style conventions.

+This project comes with preconfigured `ESLint` and `Prettier` settings that increase productivity and ensure code consistensy.
+Only thing a developer will need to manually do is copy the `vscode` settings to their code editor's `settings.json` file.

+#### What the config does

+- Lints JavaScript based on the latest Airbnb standards
+- Fixes issues and formatting errors with Prettier on every save
+- Lints + Fixes React via eslint-config-airbnb

+### Setup

-- Install prettier plugin via vscode plugin.
+- Install prettier plugin for VS Code Editor.

 - VS Code user settings

-  - On the VS Code menu head over to : `Code > Preferences > Settings`
+  - After installing `Prettier`, on the VS Code menu head over to : `Code > Preferences > Settings`
   - On the top right corner of your editor click the `{}` to open the `settings.json` file for VS Code

 - Add following lines to VS Code user settings

 - ```bash

     "editor.formatOnSave": true,